When suffering becomes unbearable, some people would prefer to die rather than seeing it prolonged.

 As of this moment, the person wishing to die can decide whether and when he or she wished to go ahead with the physician-assisted suicide.
 The requested date needs to be coordinated with the end-of-life attendant.

 Seeking suicide assistance is tolerated and legal in Switzerland.
 Rendering suicide assistance, too, is entirely legal - unless the person benefits financially from the death of the assisted person (see Article 115, Swiss Criminal Code).
-This is why working as an EXIT end-of-life attendant is a voluntary unpaid job.

 On the date set by the member, the end-of-life attendant will bring the drug to the setting chosen by the member - with family members or friends present.